lumonkey/HiWorld/README.md

    * Upon Reopening of the application, the user is not required to log in again as long as the user did not log out the account in the last session.
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * Upon selecting users in the “Friends” section and message screen opens (freely conversation with friends)
-   * Upon pressing the button “sayHI” to users nearby and message screen opens (only can start the conversation after other user respond)
+   * Upon pressing the button “sayHi” to users nearby and message screen opens (only can start the conversation after other user respond)
 * Profile Screen
    * Allows user to upload a photo and fill in information about their personal interests and posts for strangers to see
 * World Screen.